Permanent residence card

-You can apply for a permanent residence card after you’ve lived in the UK for 5 years.
-This will prove your right to live in the UK permanently.
+You can currently apply for a permanent residence card if you’ve lived in the UK for 5 years.

-- you’ve lived with your European Economic Area (EEA) family member in the UK for a continuous 5 year period
+- you’ve lived with your EEA family member in the UK for a continuous 5 year period

 - your EEA family member has been a ‘qualified person’ throughout the 5 years or has a permanent right of residence